techworldwithsiva/k8-install/README.md

 * AWS CLI V2
 * Kubectl

-We can create one EC2 Server and use it as work station to create EKS cluster
+We can create one EC2 Server and use it as work station to create EKS cluster.
-                                            or
-We can use our laptop as workstation to create EKS Cluster

 ![alt text](eks-setup-flow.png)